TimothyYW/Rainbow-six-siege-lore/README.md

 ![Newsletter page](assets/screenshots/wireframe-three.jpg)

-The sketches are used to ensure the structure of the website, but as can be seen that games page has been simplfied to fitting all the image in the readme.md.
+The sketches are used to ensure the structure of the website, but as can be seen that games page has been simplfied to fitting all the image in the read me.md.

 # Future update and plan